BVR198/Machine_Learning_Specialization/README.md

 ## `Decision Tree Algorithm`

 As we know that the `Linear Regression` and `Logistic Regression` are fundamental supervised machine learning algorithms used for `regression` and `classification` respectively.
 Likewise, Decision tree is one of the most popular and widly used Non-parametric supervised learning algorithms `used for both regression and classification`.
-The name itself suggests that it is `a tree like structure` having `Root Node`, `Branches`, `Internal  Nodes`, and `Leaf Nodes`.
+The name itself suggests that it is `a tree like structure` having `Root Node`, `Branches`, `Decision  Nodes / Internal Nodes`, and `Leaf Nodes`.
 This algorithm maked decisions(predictions) based on `splitting the features at each node`.